craigwilliams84/EthereumLeague/README.md

 # EthereumLeague
-A collection of ethereum smart contracts for managing a league
+A collection of smart contracts for managing a league on an Ethereum blockchain.

 # Work in Progress